-- Managed by a DAO: This is where the specific type of trust, Revokable & Discretionary are very much necessary.
-As previously mentioned, a Revokable trust allows the Settlor to have a lot more input on the Trustee.
+- Managed by a DAO: This is where the specific type of trust, Revocable & Discretionary are very much necessary.
+As previously mentioned, a Revocable trust allows the Settlor to have a lot more input on the Trustee.
 In fact, the Trustee of a revocable Trust may even follow the directions of the Settlor, when those directions are different from the rules of the trust.
 This is key, because the DAO would want the Trustee to act according to the votes and decisions of the DAO over time rather than the rules set out in the Trust creating document.
 It is absolutely essential that the Trustee is made fully aware of how a DAO operates and how they should operate as the Trustee.
 Discretionary Trusts allow a DAO to avoid the typical requirement for Beneficiaries to be definite or definitely ascertainable.
 In a Discretionary Trust, the beneficiaries can be part of an “indefinite class” and the Trustee may validly be given the power to select beneficiaries from the class.
 I believe “token holders” of a DAO would be sufficiently specific as an indefinite class.
 This would leave the Trustee to select beneficiaries from the class of “token holders”.
 This removes the need to name token holders (anons rejoice) and removes the need to update trust documents each and every time a token changes hands.

 Depending on the situation and the needs of each DAO, I would be comfortable investing my own money in a DAO that sought to own property through the use of a Trust.